What's out There?

-Sexually explicit material, such as legal adult pornography and illegal child pornography, are readily available online.
-Consequently, many young people are learning about sex from the Internet, media, or their peers.
 According to developmental pediatrician Dr. Sharon Cooper, "The more often a person is exposed to potentially harmful materials, the more normal it seems and the more desensitized the person becomes."
-Without the counsel of parents and guardians, children may develop flawed views and opinions of their self-image and sexuality, which could affect their development.
+Without the right guidance, children may develop flawed views and opinions of their self-image and sexuality.

 In addition to sexually explicit materials, children may come across violent images or hate speech.
 There are also websites that encourage dangerous behaviors such as cutting, anorexia, and suicide.

 Seeing inappropriate content is not the only concern.
 Older kids may join social media websites to share pictures and things they find interesting.
 Most of the thinks kids post are harmless.
 However, it is important to go over the things that are inappropriate, including:

 - Threats of violence

 - Underage drinking or drug use

 There can be immediate and long-term consequences for posting inappropriate content online.
 Kids could: